z3l4w5/tintin-space/content/docs/part1/chapter6/1/_index.md

 In this section, we will start to build a template for accessibility beyond the index page.
 As we make the new template system, we will still have a functional website, albeit with two template designs: one with Eclectic and the other that we are building in parallel.
 We will migrate the website to the new code slowly to ensure minimum breakage.
 To do this, we will create a new content type with all the custom template code we are building and will allow the pages to switch between Eclectic and the new template.
 Then we will create a base layout for code sharing for the reusable pieces between the index page and the data pages using the Terms of Use as a sample page to migrate to the new content type.

-## 6.1.1Encapsulating templates with different content types
+## 6.1.1 Encapsulating templates with different content types

 A Hugo content type is a collection of templates that can render pages from markup according to a unique design.
 Conceptually, a content type is similar to a theme, but instead of being the entire website’s design, a content type only renders to a section.
 Each website can have multiple content types, each of which can display content differently.
 For example, in a typical website, we can have a design for a page associated with news posts and a different one for blog posts, and yet another design for a privacy policy page.
 We can model each type of page (blog, news, general text, etc.) with its distinct content type.
 Each content type can have an independent rendering template.